Jeff Comissiong finished his Second season at ODU in 2014 coaching the defensive line.

 Comissiong spent the last six years as defensive line coach at Boston College as well as having an integral part in special teams.
-During his tenure at BC, the Eagles led the ACC in rush defense three times and led the country in rush defense in 2010, finished second in 2007.
+During his tenure at BC, the Eagles led the ACC in rush defense three times and led the country in rush defense in 2010 and finished second in 2007.
 Comissiong and the Eagles ranked fifth in the country in defense in 2008 and finished 13th in 2010.

 "I am honored to be joining the Old Dominion family and the football program.
 I have followed with great interest the progress that has been made by Old Dominion football from afar and it is truly remarkable.
 A 38-10 record and the transition to FBS and C-USA in only four years has me even more excited to get started," Comissiong said.
 "It is obvious to me the program has tremendous support from both the University and the community.
 Work will begin immediately in helping our student-athletes achieve at the highest level on and off the field."